-Sales coaching is designed to motivate and strengthen the skills of sales reps, which in turn leads to a more effective and productive sales organisation overall.
-However, 73% of managers spend less than 5% of their time coaching their sales teams — and only 50% of organisations invest in continual training and development of their sales managers.
+Sales coaching is designed to motivate and strengthen the skills of sales reps, which in turn leads to a more effective and productive sales organization overall.
+However, 73% of managers spend less than 5% of their time coaching their sales teams — and only 50% of organizations invest in continual training and development of their sales managers.
 The lack of focus on sales coaching within companies, from the top down, strongly correlates to myriad issues within the sales teams.
 This includes failure to reach quotas, inconsistent guidance, and lack of transparency, among others.

 In short, effective sales coaching helps maximize sales reps’ performance and capacity to achieve their goals.
 Coaching will help your sales teams create successful habits and a sense of resiliency.
 With consistent support and communication, your sales reps will stay even more motivated in their role.

 The goal of incorporating coaching models is to create long-lasting, profitable skills and enhanced sales performance.
 Companies with effective sales coaching programs see 28% higher win rates.
 The impact of these initiatives goes beyond closing sales, as well — employee retention and job satisfaction rates can also increase with a productive sales coaching program.
 Studies have shown that 60% of sales reps are more likely to leave their job if they feel like their manager is an inadequate coach, so having a successful sales coaching structure is imperative in acquiring and retaining top talent.